astoeckel/pykinsim/README.md

 ## Features

 *PyKinSim* is designed to be fairly minimal, with a simple API.
-It focuses on rigid connections between point masses with rotational
+It focuses on rigid connections between point masses with rotational joints.

 * **Rigid body simulation using Lagrangian mechanics**
   *PyKinSim* is using Lagrangian mechanics to accurately describe the motion of the objects in the system under the influence of gravity.